Sohrab Saadat Ladjevardi – chief editor “Music should be like a real punch in your face.”

 Matt Cole – contributor, CD and concert reviewer

-Ancelmo James – contributor, CD and concert reviewer
+Ancelmo James – contributor, CD, concert reviewer and MFM member

-Dawoud Kringle – contributor/ concert and CD reviewer
+Dawoud Kringel – contributor/ concert and CD reviewer, author and MFM member

 Constance Cooper is a composer, keyboards/vocals improviser, and actress/performance artist.
 Her Acrobat, a concerto with improvising violin and cello soloists, received the Gustav Mahler Prize (Klagenfurt, Austria) in 2002.
 Her controlled-improvisation ensemble compositions Coming From Us, commissioned by the American Composers Forum, are available on the Cadence-Quixotic label.
 She is a founding member of Chemical Composition, Discontense, Arc Welding, and ArtStar.
 She received her PhD in composition from Princeton University in 2003.